drtconway/svelt/README.md

 The sequence length ratio of 0.9 is chosen as a proxy for constraining the sequence involved to being highly homologous.

+## Output Details

+- The QUAL field is taken as the maximum score across the merged records.
+- The FILTER column is taken as the union of the FILTER values across the merged recrods.

 ## TODO

 ## Output Generation

 - Currently the INFO column is naively populated from the left-most INFO.
 For standard INFO fields, we should consider merging.
-- QUAL is taken from the left-most variant.
-It should probably use the max for the non-null variants
-- FILTERS is taken from the left-most variant.
-It should probably be the union.
 - It would be nice to generate INFO tags documenting which rule was used to merge the variants.
 - It would be nice to generate INFO tags containing the relevant sequence for